You should carefully read these Terms that apply to our appointment by you and the services we will provide.

 If payment is not received from you in accordance with the above terms, we, or your insurer may be forced to cancel or lapse the relevant policy/policies, which could mean that part or all of a claim may not be paid.
 You may also be in breach of legally required insurance cover.

 If you choose to pay for your insurance premium using a finance provider your details will be passed onto them.
-We will provide you with a breakdown of the costs of your monthly instalments and subsequently a document outlining key features of their credit agreement with you, it is important that you take time to read this document and must contact us if you do not receive this.
+We will provide you with a breakdown of the costs of your monthly instalments and subsequently a document outlining key features of their credit agreement with you including any fees they apply and the cost of default charges, it is important that you take time to read this document and must contact us if you do not receive this.
 If you have any queries or questions, either about the service provided by the finance provider or their terms and conditions you should in the first instance contact them.

 If at any time you refuse to pay the appropriate premium, charge or fee falling due in respect of any contract of insurance or if premium payment is being made by monthly direct debit mandate under a premium funding facility and payments fail for any reason and the outstanding balance is not cleared, after due notice you will automatically be deemed to have instructed us to cancel the policy.

 You should make any request for the cancellation of a policy in writing and any relevant certificate of insurance should be returned to us or to the insurer concerned.
-In the event of cancellation charges for our services will apply in accordance with the charges shown above.
 Your policy document will detail your rights to cancel your insurance once you have taken it out.
 Depending on the type of policy you have purchased, you may be entitled to cancel within 14 or 30 days of either conclusion of the contract or receiving your policy documentation, whichever occurs later.
 This is often referred to as a cooling off period.
-Where you cancel a policy before renewal you will be responsible for paying a charge to meet the cost of cover provided and administration expenses.
-Please see the Refunds section.
-The terms of your policy may allow insurers to retain the premium in full or to charge short-period premiums in the event of cancellation.
+Where you cancel a policy before renewal, you will be responsible for paying a charge to meet the cost of cover provided and administration expenses.
+Please see ‘Section 10 - Charges and Fees for our Services’.
+To enable your insurer to process the cancellation, you will need to return certificates and any official documents to our office within 30 days of your notice to cancel.

 Where a policy is cancelled before renewal, insurers charge to cover their costs, with the balance refunded to you, subject to no claim having been made.
 Full details will be available in your policy.
 In the event of an adjustment giving rise to a return of premium the amount may be refunded or held to credit.